flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ### Cloning your repository

 To clone your assignment repository on your local or remote machine, you need to use the following command:
-`git clone
+`git clone git@github.com:my-repository-path/name.git`.
+Note: each student's repository name will be different and unique. and make sure you do it from your home directory.

-## Question 2
+## Practice Lab (not graded)

- With your AWS account, create a [**t2.nano**](https://aws.amazon.com/ec2/instance-types/) or **t2.micro** instance and log into it.
-This instance t2.nano instance has 0.5GiB of memory, uses EBS for local storage and costs 0.59 cents/hour ($51/year), but the t2.micro instance is eligible for the _free tier_ while the t2.nano is not.
-Either works well.
-(Note: if you need more memory but it doesn't need to be fast, you can add virtual memory to this instance by creating a swap file on the EBS device.
-However, for serious work you would want to create a larger instance.)
+* Start an EMR cluster using the AWS Console with 1 master and 2 core nodes, just like we did in class.

- Install Python3.5 and the Python package `PyYAML`.
-Do this with the commands:
+* Once the cluster is up and running, type `ssh-add` and then ssh into the master node, remember to use the `-A` parameter `ssh -A hadoop@ip-of-master-node`.
-    sudo yum -y install python35 python35-pip
+* Once logged on, install git on your cluster's master node: `sudo yum install -y git`
-    sudo pip-3.5 install PyYAML
+* Make sure that your ssh agent was forwarded.
+Test with `ssh -T git@github.com`

-Use the `traceroute` command and create a traceroute to the host ns1.georgetown.edu, one of the Georgetown University Internet name servers.
-(Unlikely [www.georgetown.edu](http://www.georgetown.edu), which is hosted at Akami, and [cs.georgetown.edu](http://cs.georgetown.edu), which is hosted at Amazon AWS, ns1.georgetown.edu is hosted at Georgetown itself.)
-Save the traceroute in a file called `q2.txt`.
-You can do that with this command:
+* Clone your repository: `git@github.com:my-repository-path/name.git`

-    traceroute ns1.georgetown.edu > q2.txt
+###

-In this part of the problem set, we will be working with a text file in the 1-100GB range.
+For the following problems, we will be working with various text files stored on S3 that are of in the 1-100GB range.
 The file contains hypothetic measurements of a scientific instrument called a _quazyilx_ that has been specially created for this class.
 Every few seconds the quazyilx makes four measurements: _fnard_, _fnok_, _cark_ and _gnuck_.
 The output looks like this:

     YYYY-MM-DDTHH:MM:SSZ fnard:10 fnok:4 cark:2 gnuck:9